 A size change is not an infrequent request from my patients.
 The woman below wanted smaller implants.
 When she was younger, having larger breasts was important to her.
 As she aged, she noted that her implants made her look a little thick around the midsection; she wanted to look more slender.
 She opted to have her old implants removed and smaller implants placed.

-At first this patient’s implants looked good, but over time, the weight of the saline implant caused the lower outer pocket to enlarge.
+This patient’s implants initially looked good, but over time the weight of the saline implant caused the lower outer pocket to enlarge.
 This effect is potentiated by lack of support garments such as not wearing a bra.
 Very thin patients without much soft tissue support are prone to developing this problem as well.
 Correction can include removal of the saline implants and replacement with cohesive gel, or “gummy bear” implants, and a capsulorrhaphy, or tightening of the lower outer pocket.

 We hope you will find this information helpful.
 All plastic surgeons have their own style; mine tends towards classic beauty and tasteful proportions.
 Perfection is never achievable with any artistic endeavor; we strive for dramatic improvement and results that appear natural yet dramatic.
 All of us at Plastic Surgical Associates hope that our patients will be part of our family for a lifetime; top results and a warm and friendly staff are our trademark!

 Dr. Duncan’s artistic style results in dramatic, yet natural improvements.
 She works with each individual patient to create a personalized treatment plan based on his or her unique situation and desired goals.
 We would love to speak with you about achieving the best version of yourself.
 Call Plastic Surgical Associates in Fort Collins today at 970.493.7445 or click the button below to request a consultation.
 You can also email us any inquiries at firstname.lastname@example.org.Contact Our Office